rkan0/figures_publications/readme.md

 ## Scatterplot with LOESS curves

 Scatterplot from Kan (2019): LOESS curves fitted for each response condition and data points showing individual participants' scores for each condition.
-The figure is created in base R (as is the original in th article).
+The figure is created in base R (as is the original in the article).
 Also contains code for visualising multiple comparisons with generalised linear model and beanplot.

 <p align="left">
 <img src="scatterplot_loess/scatterplot_loess.png" width="500" alt="scatterplot with loess curves">